devopsdays/devopsdays-web/content/events/2017-cape-town/program/reuben-honigwachs.md

 Speakers = ["reuben-honigwachs"]
 +++

 Upspin was announced and went open source in February 2017.
-It is very immature, it's architectural design is discussed controversially, and is very simple in it's current state.
+It is very immature, its architectural design is discussed controversially, and is very simple in its current state.
 It tries to solve a problem many other projects have tried to tackle in the past, albeit a hopeful candidate for "worldFS".